bigshans/linux-kernal-patched/README.md

 # Linux-Xanmod-TT-Anbox-Cjktty

+## Branch Deprecated

+Because the tt patch has not been updated to a higher version for a long time, and it is not expected to be updated in the future.
+I deprecated this branch.
+Please use the xanmod branch.

 ## Introduction

 This is my personal linux-xanmod-tt kernel repository.
 I made a little modification to the linux-xanmod-tt package.
 If you want to use it, please note that this will overwrite the original package.